Opinion Clustering under the Friedkin-Johnsen Model: Agreement in Disagreement: Topology-based opinion clustering

 \section{Topology-based opinion clustering}

 Consider a weakly connected network $\mathcal{G}$ with opinions evolving under the FJ model \eqref{eq:FJ_opinion_dynamics}.
 Let $q$ be a non-influential agent in $\mathcal{G}$.
-Then, it is simple to see that the final opinion $x_q^*$ depends on the initial opinions of only those influential agents that have a path to $q$.
+Then, it is simple to see that the final opinion $x_q^*$ depends on the initial opinions of influential agents that have a path to $q$.
 Let $\mathcal{I}_q \subseteq \mathcal{I}$ be the set of all influential agents that have a directed path to $q$.
-Now, we define an LTP agent in terms of paths from agents in $\mathcal{I}_q$ to $q$. \begin{definition} Consider an agent $p$ in network $\mathcal{G}$.
-If every path in $\mathcal{G}$ from each influential agent $s\in \mathcal{I}_q$ to $q$ (where $p \neq q$) traverses $p$, then $p$ is an \textbf{\textit{LTP agent}} and $q$ is said to be \textbf{\textit{persuaded by}} $p$.
-Note that an LTP agent itself is not persuaded by any other agent, \textit{i.e.} all paths from agents in $\mathcal{I}_p$ to $p$ must not pass through any other agent. \end{definition}
+Now, we define an LTP agent in terms of paths from agents in $\mathcal{I}_q$ to $q$.